An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

-Since we thus have established that the concerned strips are contained in some fixed compact subset, the rest of the argument is standard.
-We refer to \cite[Sections 19.3, 19.5]{OhSympTop2} for the compactness and gluing argument needed for obtaining the sought algebraic relations satisfied by these maps, which roughly speaking consists of analyzing the boundary of one-dimensional moduli spaces of strips.
+Since we thus have established that the strips needed to define the above maps are contained in some fixed compact subset, the rest of the argument is standard.
+We refer to \cite[Sections 19.3, 19.5]{OhSympTop2} for the compactness and gluing argument needed for obtaining the sought algebraic relations satisfied by these maps.
+Verifying these relations consists of analyzing the boundary of one-dimensional moduli spaces of strips.
 Here we note that only generators in the specified action ranges are involved in the broken strips arising as boundary points of the relevant one-dimensional moduli spaces.
-Here it is crucial to use the facts that \begin{itemize} \item by Lemma \ref{lma:varphienergy} the differential cannot decrease action, while, \item by Case (2) of Lemma \ref{lma:action} (with $U=\emptyset$) the chain map $\Phi_{0,G_t}$ can decrease action by at most $\max\left\{\int_0^1 \max_X G_t dt,0\right\},$ \end{itemize} in combination with Inequalities \eqref{eq:inv.0} together with the assumption that all the generators of the complex $CF_*^{\mathfrak{p}}(L_0,L_1;0;\varphi)$ have action in the range $[m_-',m_+'].$ \end{proof}
+Here it is crucial to use the facts that \begin{itemize} \item by Lemma \ref{lma:varphienergy} the differential cannot decrease action, while, \item by Case (2) of Lemma \ref{lma:action} (with $U=\emptyset$) the chain map $\Phi_{0,G_t}$ can decrease action by at most $\max\left\{\int_0^1 \max_X G_t dt,0\right\},$ \end{itemize} in combination with Inequalities \eqref{eq:inv.0} together with the assumption that all the generators of the complex $ CF_*^{\mathfrak{p}}(L_0,L_1;0;\varphi)=CF_*^{\mathfrak{p}}(L_0,L_1;0;\varphi)_{m_-'}^{m_+'}$ have action in the range $[m_-',m_+' )$ by assumption. \end{proof}

 As a direct application of Lemma \ref{lma:action}, the chain map in the above proposition can be shown to satisfy the following behavior with respect to the action filtration.